 - Calvinball: "Baby Uterus Wall Ball", conceived by Allie as the explanation behind one of the Google queries leading to her site being "baby uterus not sticking to".

 - Clothes Make the Maniac: The dinosaur costume in "Menace", which has a similar effect on young Allie as the Venom symbiote on Spider-Man.

-- Cloud Cuckoolander: The Simple Dog, who apparently cannot understand any words, among other things.
+- Cloud Cuckoolander: The Simple Dog, who apparently cannot understand any words and thinks of shapes regularly, among other things.
 Child Allie as well, if her stories are even half-true.

 - Dada Comic: There's really no explanation behind most of what goes on in the Spaghatta Nadle universe, but it resonates with people anyway.

 - Danger Takes a Backseat: In "The Goose Story", after she and Boyfriend manage to trap an aggressive goose, they throw it in the backseat of their car.
 It untangles itself from the blanket she used to net it.
 Allie compares it to the urban legend of a serial killer hiding in the backseat, and the goose's appearance in the mirror produces a wave of horrible fear thanks to reminding Allie about it.